Lukas0610/cp2077-betteropticalcamo/README.md

 -----

 #### Translating
-Since 2.0.0, translating Better Optical Camo has been made easier than it was before using a dedicated translation-file, `i18n.lua`.
+Since 2.0.0, translating Better Optical Camo has been made easier than it was before using a dedicated translation-file, `i18n.json`.
-To see which texts can be translated, take a look at `i18n-default.lua`, look for the strings to want to translate, copy those into `i18n.lua` and finally, translate the texts.
+To see which texts can be translated, take a look at `i18n.default.json`, look for the strings to want to translate, copy those into `i18n.json` and finally, translate the texts.

-Better Optical Camo does not come with a `i18n.lua` by itself, so if you made a translation, you only need to distribute `i18n.lua` instead of the whole `init.lua`, which eases future updates for people who use translations.
+Better Optical Camo does not come with a `i18n.json` by itself, so if you made a translation, you only need to distribute `i18n.json` instead of the whole `init.lua`, which allows for easier updates when people use translations.

 -----